stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL_files/Mini_data-Analysis2-Deliverable-FINAL.md

 will fit compactness_mean and radius_mean in a linear model and see if the correlation is significant

+In this case, I defined y=radius_meand and the predictor variable as the compactness_mean.
 From the output table, we see that when x=0 ,y intercept is at 10.60, slope is 33.77, so the correlation is positive .
 The correlation is also significant with p value equal to 2.41e-38, which is way less than 0.05.

 ``` r
 #linear model analysis